juce-framework/JUCE/modules/juce_blocks_basics/littlefoot/LittleFoot Language README.txt

 So for example:

     // global variables.
-These are initialised to 0 or false when the program is loaded, and
+These are initialized to 0 or false when the program is loaded, and
     // you can't currently provide any other initial values int foo, bar;